top of page

 Organization: Project Kajsiab & Daauw Home

-When we arrived, the team was greeted by an adorable cluster of bungalows with quotes written everywhere and photos all over the walls.
-Here, over the team’s soon to be favourite ‘lemon juice’ did our NGO rep, Lara explain what they do in detail at Project Kajsiab.
-The Daauw Home, where we were hosted, was founded by Project Kajsiab, and it is a guest house for travellers that is completely run by local Hmong mountain women.
+When we arrived, our NGO representative Lara explained what they do in detail at Project Kajsiab.
+The Daauw Home was founded by Project Kajsiab, and it is a guest house that is completely run by local Hmong mountain women.
 Many of the women have left abusive relationships, are divorced or are widowed and many of them married very young and when they did not have their husbands anymore, felt they didn’t have the skills or the confidence to support themselves and their children.
 This is when the Daauw Home comes in.
 They arrive, and are able to find employment, they support one another in their growth and then once they feel ready, eventually leave where they then go to open their own businesses, or start new families.
 Focused around women’s empowerment, the Daauw Home executes a number of different projects, and even provides grants for local businesses and organizations in need.

-ASB’s main project was funding the construction of another shelter building named “the volunteer house”, and funding the construction of much needed latrines at a nearby school for 800 students sharing one bathroom.
+ASB’s main project was funding the construction of another shelter building, and funding the construction of much needed latrines at a nearby school for 800 students sharing one bathroom.
 On top of this, the team was to do odd jobs around the property such as cleaning, painting, advertising the restaurant and homestay in the local town, helping out in the kitchen and helping the women and children practice their English.
 In our spare time, we went swimming with the Daauw Home team, walked around in Huay Xai and played soccer!

-Our final days at the Daauw Home were spent cherishing every moment with our new friends; doing science experiments with the kids and the local ladies dressed us up in the their cultural dress and were very excited about taking photos of it!
+For a weekend excursion, Team Laos was able to go to the Laotian jungle.
+The team had a fantastic time that weekend and were lucky enough to see the gibbon monkeys!
+Our final days at the Daauw Home were spent cherishing every moment with our new friends such as by doing science experiments with the kids.
 We did a performance on our very last night, and were able to leave with the news that the latrines we funded were finished successfully, and the project was even featured in the local news!
 As we left to spend one last day in Thailand before departure, the quote we left on our wall of the Daauw Home surrounded by our handprints and the handprints of the locals seemed more true than ever.

 bottom of page